Resources

 • Dubious Passages Rarely Called Scripture – List of passages uncommon both in Greek and Hebrew Biblical manuscripts (and consequently unlikely to be authentic), but which seem otherwise doctrinally sound.

-• Apostolic Bible Polyglot (ABP; 2003) – A nearly-interlinear Old Testament + New Testament translation by Charles Lynn VanderPool, Sr. Its Old Testament is based on the Greek Septuagint text of the Complutensian Polyglot, the Sixtine LXX, and Aldine LXX, with readings generally picked based on the agreement of two of these three sources.
-This means that the ABP is functionally the closest thing we currently have to an English translation of the majority/received text of the Septuagint.
-(NETS, in contrast, is based on critical texts.)
+• Apostolic Bible Polyglot (ABP; 2003) – A nearly-interlinear Old Testament + New Testament translation by Charles Lynn VanderPool, Sr. Its Old Testament is based on the Greek Septuagint text of the Complutensian Polyglot, the Sixtine LXX, and Aldine LXX, with readings generally picked based on the agreement of 2 of these 3 sources.
+Only covers the shorter canon; very Hexaplaric as a result of 2 of its sources; tends to favor harmonization with Masoretic Text.
 It includes a Greek concordance extended from Strong’s to include words found in the Septuagint but not the New Testament.

 • Official web version – Not the sleekest UI (and lacks hyperlink support), but this is the only online host fully updated to the latest (3rd) edition.
 (Zechariah 12:10 is a good example of a change in translation compared to the first edition.)